-As one of the most recognized and experienced lawyers in his field, David H. Kauffman acts mainly in transactions relating to construction, infrastructure and development projects.
-His current practice includes project structuring, financing, licensing, tendering and contracting for major initiatives such as building and university complexes, sports and entertainment facilities, industrial, pharmaceutical and natural resource plants, refineries, airports, roadwork and civil engineering, pipelines, PPPs, as well as commercial, industrial, recreational and residential projects.
+David H. Kauffman is one of the most recognized and experienced lawyers in his field in Canada.
+He acts mainly in transactions relating to construction, infrastructure and development projects.
+His practice encompasses project structuring, financing, licensing, tendering and contracting for major initiatives, such as university complexes, sports and entertainment facilities, industrial and pharmaceutical plants, natural resource conversion plants, refineries, airports, roadwork and civil engineering, pipelines as well as recreational and residential projects.

-A seasoned litigator, Mr. Kauffman has pleaded before the Supreme Court of Canada, the Federal Court of Canada and the courts of Québec.
-He is co-counsel to the Association of Consulting Engineering Companies - Canada (ACEC) and principal author of Document 31, a national form of Engineering Agreement between Client and Engineer and its Guide.
-He authored The Construction Hypothec: Insights into Quebec Lien & Construction Law, a comprehensive monograph on the lien system and related construction law of the Province of Québec.
+A seasoned litigator, Mr. Kauffman has represented clients before the Supreme Court of Canada, the Federal Court of Canada and the courts of Quebec.
+He was also involved in many mediation and arbitration proceedings in Canada and abroad.
+Mr. Kauffman is co-counsel to the Association of Consulting Engineering Companies - Canada and principal author of Document 31, a national form of Engineering Agreement between Client and Engineer and its Guide.

 In addition, he authored, in 2008 The Construction Hypothec, a monograph published by Wilson & Lafleur which represents a comprehensive study of the construction lien system and related law governing the construction industry in the Province of Quebec, and an expanded treatise in 2015 entitled The Construction Hypothec: Insights into Quebec Lien and Construction Law.